 Clutter begins at the store, or from that box your aunt passed along!
 However you obtain any new items, carefully consider them before bringing them into your home.
 If they’re hand-me-downs you know you’ll never wear, simply politely decline by letting the giver know 2020 is a year of decluttering.
 See something on sale you want because it’s a “good deal”?
 Truly consider it before you buy, because it may seem like a good deal now, but it’ll be money wasted if you’re boxing it up a year from now.

 5. Tweak & Improve

-Always keep in mind that tidier and simpler means happier and less stressful, so make 2020 the year you’ll clear your space to make way for a healthy, happy and successful year!
+Always keep in mind that tidier and simpler means happier and less stressful, so make this the year you’ll clear your space to make way for a healthy, happy, and successful year!